-Daily health screenings can help reduce the risk of exposure to COVID-19.
+Conducting regular screenings for symptoms and ongoing self-monitoring throughout the school day can help reduce exposure to COVID-19.
 Students and employees who are sick or not feeling well must stay home.
 Students are required to have a health screening at home, before riding school transportation, and when arriving to school.
 If a student begins to not feel well while on campus, shows signs of illness, or becomes sick during the day, they must immediately tell an employee.
 A parent or guardian will be expected to promptly pick them up from school.

 All students should have their temperature taken every day at home before coming to school.
 Students must stay home if: